WOMEN BYLINES

 Veronica is from Pachuca, a region known for its silver mining activities.

 But the dust left by the extraction has been making people very sick for decades without anyone protesting the powerful interest of multinationals involved in the industry.
 Veronica has also experienced sexual violence, including rape when she was 15 years old.
 Here, she draws a parallel between the violence that women confront in Mexico and the violation of life-sustaining natural resources.
-Veronica argues that it is the same profound disrespect towards life that allows both type of abuses to exist and continue.
+Veronica argues that it is the same profound disrespect towards life that allows both types of abuses to exist and continue.

 Archive